 Do Colleges Check Your Social Media?

-Do colleges check your social media?
-According to a recent Kaplan survey, 68% of admissions officers say that viewing a prospective student’s social media pages is “fair game.”
-The profiles are public, after all, and reviewing social media can reveal just who that student is.
+Are colleges truly interested in your social media presence?
+According to a 2020 Kaplan survey, 65% of admissions officers consider that viewing a prospective student’s social media pages is fair game.

-So, do colleges check your social media?
-Yes.
-In fact, what students post on social media can greatly affect not only acceptance odds, but they can get acceptances revoked if unsuitable and offensive material is found.
-A now-infamous example happened with 10 students who were accepted to Harvard and were then denied admission once their wildly inappropriate Facebook group was discovered.
+What students post on social media can greatly affect acceptance odds, and can even get acceptances revoked if unsuitable or offensive material is found.
+A now-infamous example is when 10 students who were accepted to Harvard were later denied admission once their wildly inappropriate Facebook group was discovered.
+This is only one instance of why it’s so important to be careful about what you post on social media while applying to colleges.

-Just because Facebook asks you, ‘What’s on your mind?’ doesn’t mean you need to answer it every time you log in.
-We’ve all had that moment when we feel the need to rant about an unfair teacher or situation.
-Or, we feel we just have to post that hilarious photograph from that last party.
+Social media platforms like Facebook, Instagram, and X (previously known as Twitter) give us a virtual space to express ourselves freely.
+But just because Facebook asks, ‘What’s on your mind?’ or X prompts, ‘What’s happening?’ doesn’t mean we need to share every thought each time we log in.
+We’ve all felt tempted to vent about a tough day or unfair teacher.
+Or, we feel that we have to post that hilarious photograph from that last party.

-Only Post YouTube and TikTok Videos That Showcase Your Skills & Talents
+YouTube and TikTok: Post Videos Showcasing Your Skills and Talents

-What Should You Remove off Your Social Media?
+What Should You Remove from Your Social Media?

-To comb through your social media, you should check
+When reviewing your social media, you should check:

 • Your posts